SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/index.md

 - **System-on-chip (SoC) mode**: Both the application and connectivity stack runs on the SiWx91x™ chipset.
 Refer to [Getting Started with SoC Mode](./getting-started-with-soc).
 - **Network Co-Processor (NCP) mode**: The application runs on an external micro-controller unit (MCU) host and the connectivity stack runs on the Silicon Labs Wi-Fi Processor.
 Refer to [Getting Started with EFR32 in NCP Mode](./getting-started-efx32-ncp).
-- **Linux Host with Radio Co-Processor (RCP) mode**: The application runs on linux host and the connectivity stack runs on the Silabs RCP Device.
+- **Linux Host with Radio Co-Processor (RCP) mode**: The connectivity stack and application run on the Linux host, while the Wi-Fi and BLE link layers run on the Silabs RCP device.
 Refer to [Getting Started with Matter SiW917 RCP Linux Host](./getting-started-siwx917-rcp.md)

 ## Setting up the Matter over Wi-Fi Development Environment